majianjia/nnom/docs/api_evaluation.md

 NNoM has provide a few evaluation interfaces.
 Thye can either do runtime statistic or model evaluations.

-These API are print though the standard `print()`, thus a terminal/console is needed.
+These API are print though the standard `printf()`, thus a terminal/console is needed.

-All these API must not be call before the dedicated model has been compiled.
+All these API must not be called before the model has been compiled.

 ---

-## model_stat
+## model_stat()
 ~~~C
 void model_stat(nnom_model_t *m);
 ~~~

-To print runtime statistic of the last run.
+To print the runtime statistic of the last run.
 Check the below example for the availble statistics.

 **Arguments**